Category: Apps/Accessories

 If individuals with dyslexia are equipped with the correct tools, they stand a far greater chance of reaching their full potential.

-Trials and feedback from special needs teachers across the world have proven that touch typing and using a computer are formidable and even life changing tool that opens doors for individuals with dyslexia, as it presents a new and powerful medium for learning and communicating – introducing them to a new accessible academic world they can cope in and even excel in!
+Trials and feedback from special needs teachers across the world have proven that touch typing and using a computer are formidable and even life-changing tools that open doors for individuals with dyslexia, as they present a new and powerful medium for learning and communicating – introducing them to a new, accessible academic world they can cope with and even excel in!

-The skill of typing can help eliminate many of these challenges and frustrations and early acquisition familiarises users with the keyboard, allowing them to fully appreciate the tools available to them through typing and using a computer.
+The skill of typing can help eliminate many of these challenges and frustrations, and early acquisition familiarizes users with the keyboard, allowing them to fully appreciate the tools available to them through typing and using a computer.

 When typing: